By Gustavo Bondoni

-“Sounds logical enough.”
+“Sounds logical enough,” Kiara responded.

 Lulu continued.
 “The machine in front of you is the pump control for the desalination plant.”

 Lulu answered by reading the next sentence.
-“A desalination plant is a machine that takes salt out of sea water so that people can drink it.
+“A desalination plant is a machine that takes salt out of seawater so that people can drink it.
 The plant itself is buried in the cliff below the labyrinth.

 “Unfortunately, the plant suffered an accident in the year 2273, and there was no way to repair it.
-No one on earth is making parts anymore and even if they were, we have no way to reach them and no way to communicate with them.
+No one on earth is making parts anymore, and even if they were, we have no way to reach them and no way to communicate with them.

 “By cannibalizing most of the plant, we managed to get repairs made to one salt-water evaporator.
 Enough to keep us alive, but nowhere near enough to keep the spigot open all month.

 “But we’ve had a really tough time keeping people from coming in here and opening the faucet, so what we did was to place tanks in each family’s house and fill them once a month.
-That insures that everyone has a fair amount of water to use.
+That ensures that everyone has a fair amount of water to use.

 “To keep everyone out except for one person who will be responsible for seeing that everyone has a fair share of water and that nobody dies of thirst, we’ve built the defenses.
-You must keep the correct sequence a secret, since that is the only thing keeping people from opening the spigots… and killing their neighbors.
+You must keep the correct sequence a secret, since that is the only thing keeping people from opening the spigots … and killing their neighbors.
 The chance of survival for a single intruder who doesn’t know the combination and wanders aimlessly through the labyrinth is less than one in a hundred.

 “All you need to do to give people a month’s worth of water is to open the valve by turning the big wheel.
-One hour is enough to fill the tanks — the pumps still work, even if the desalination plant is at less that a tenth of its design capacity.
+One hour is enough to fill the tanks — the pumps still work, even if the desalination plant is at less than a tenth of its design capacity.